 Get somewhere safe and report your situation to the Campus Safety Department yourself or with assistance from others around you.
 Inform Campus Safety if your attacker is still nearby and provide them with a description.

 Officers will assist you in obtaining medical treatment for injuries.
 They will also assist you in finding a safe place to stay, if needed, whether that is a different location on campus, or elsewhere.

 The Campus Safety Department can make recommendations based on your situation that can help ensure your safety:

 If appropriate for the situations, inform the Administrator on-call of the need for alternative temporary campus housing.

 When a victim reports a past domestic violence situation victims can choose to seek a restraining order from the local court.
 Residence Directors can provide support and guidance with court officials as third party even though they cannot act as a direct agent in such a court order.

 When a victim does not feel that s/he wants, or cannot obtain, a restraining order based on circumstances, s/he may request a trespass notice be issued.
 Officers will take information on your case and will be able to let you know if a trespass notice is appropriate.
 Standards for a campus trespass notice are less strict than those for a restraining order; if a restraining order is not issued by the courts, a trespass notice may still be possible.

-The Security Department can act as a liaison to other departments on campus to assist you such as arranging for health care, mental health counseling, informing Academic Affairs of your situation, etc.
+The Campus Safety Department can act as a liaison to other departments on campus to assist you such as arranging for health care, mental health counseling, informing Academic Affairs of your situation, etc.